aguevara22/RMHD-NN/README.md

 ![2D training](2dtrain.png)

+Below we quote representative plots for the density at three different times.
+The mesh is cut off at t=0.4 due to our estimation that the magnetosonic wave reaches the boundary at $x=0,1$, thus the open boundary conditions cease to be consistent.

 ![2D cylindrical explosion](2dcexp.png)

 A crucial ingredient in this test is the augmentation of the PDE system by an extra spatial constraing, the divergence free condition